2011 Christchurch earthquake: Mental health

 Studying earthquakes has shown to be a difficult task when considering all the limitations created by natural disasters.
 Clinical interviews are difficult because of the widespread damage to infrastructure and roads, which leads to reliance on self-report.
 Self-report can introduce bias to results, leading to skewed data.
 Researchers are unable to reliably compare an individual's mental health status to their health status previous to the trauma because they must rely on retrospective self-report.
 Retrospective self-report is affected greatly by the individual's current state of distress.
 The displacement of large numbers of citizens following a trauma poses as a problem for researchers of natural disasters.
 It is predicted that the people who are displaced experience the worst of the damage, and therefore the reported levels of PTSD and depression are often lower than they would have been had the displaced citizens been available to collect data from.
 Because large number of citizens are being displaced, it is difficult to find a representative sample population.
-For example, after the Christchurch earthquakes, studies reported that older educated females of European New Zealand descent were over represented in their sample population, which isn't accurate of the Christchurch population as a whole.
+For example, after the Christchurch earthquakes, studies reported that older educated females of European New Zealand descent were over represented in their sample population, which is not accurate of the Christchurch population as a whole.

 Researching the mental health effects of earthquakes and other disasters is important so communities can heal properly after experiencing a traumatic event.
 This is a difficult topic to research because fixing the physical damage from a disaster is usually the first step a city takes towards recovery.
 Each individual can react differently to traumatic events, and more research needs to be done to learn how to predict vulnerability and access the effects to find solutions that work best.
 Because it has been found that different demographics are affected differently, this also needs to be taken into account when finding solutions to aid recovery.
 Different demographics may benefit from different types of mental counseling to help them recover from trauma.
 It will be important to have information on a wide variety of demographic groups because the same mental health treatment will not help all of those affected by a trauma.